Safety & trust assumptions

 Refund if peg-in does not complete

-The Pre-PegIn HTLC output has a refund leaf with a tRefund timelock (3 days on Testnet).
-If activation does not occur within the activation window (pegInActivationTimeout, ~48 hours), the vault enters the Expired state.
+The Pre-PegIn HTLC output has a refund leaf with a timelock of 3 days on the public testnet.
+If activation does not occur within the activation window (approximately 48 hours), the vault enters the Expired state.
 The depositor can then sign the refund path with the depositor key and broadcast a refund transaction on Bitcoin to recover the BTC.
-The refund timelock is set such that tRefund falls after the normal activation window plus a safety margin, so it cannot trigger accidentally during a healthy peg-in.
-If the vault expired specifically because off-chain setup failed (i.e. pegInAckTimeout exceeded before Verified), the peg-in fee is also refunded.
+The refund timelock is set so it falls after the normal activation window plus a safety margin.
+If the vault expired because off-chain setup failed, meaning the activation window was exceeded before setup completed, the peg-in fee is also refunded.

 Self-claim if the Vault Provider does not initiate the claim

-At peg-in, the depositor commits a Winternitz One-Time Signature (WOTS) public key on-chain and downloads claimer artifacts (transaction graph and BABE session data).
+At peg-in, the depositor commits a Winternitz One-Time Signature (WOTS) public key on-chain and downloads claimer artifacts, including transaction graph and BABE session data.
 The protocol generates depositor-as-claimer pre-signed transactions alongside the standard Vault-Provider-as-claimer transactions, and the PegIn transaction produces a small depositor claim output controlled solely by the depositor's key.
 When a vault is redeemable and the Vault Provider has not initiated the Bitcoin-side claim, the depositor runs a command-line tool the protocol ships with the WOTS keypair file and the artifacts as inputs; the tool broadcasts the Claim, Assert, and Payout transactions.
 Self-claim follows the same challenge period as a Vault-Provider-initiated claim and reaches the same payout address: the depositor's own.

 Self-challenge if the Universal Challengers do not act

-If a fraudulent claim is posted against a depositor's vault and no Universal Challenger picks it up, the depositor (or any party they delegate, including their Vault Provider) can compose and broadcast a ChallengeAssert themselves using the BABE artifacts.
+If an invalid claim is posted against a depositor's vault and no Universal Challenger picks it up, the depositor, or any party they delegate, can compose and broadcast a challenge themselves using the BABE artifacts.
 This is the protocol's last line of defense before the Security Council backstop and is what makes the trust model independent of any specific Universal Challenger being honest.

-Before peg-in, a depositor can choose to run their own Vault Provider node and use it as the vault's provider.
-This removes any dependency on third-party Vault Provider services for the entire life of the vault — peg-in coordination, off-chain setup, ZK proof generation at peg-out, and claim broadcasting on Bitcoin are all performed by infrastructure the depositor controls.
-The protocol does not distinguish a self-hosted Vault Provider from a third-party one; the only requirements are on-chain registration and the standard ACK / signature flows.
+In the public testnet app, the normal user path is to choose a Vault Provider from the portal.
+Where provider registration is available, an advanced operator can run a Vault Provider node and use it as the vault's provider.
+This removes dependency on third-party Vault Provider services for the life of that vault.
+Peg-in coordination, off-chain setup, ZK proof generation at peg-out, and claim broadcasting on Bitcoin are all performed by infrastructure the operator controls.

 Operational pause states